voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/project-report.md

 <br>

-1. Explore the maths behind ACO
+1. Explore the maths behind ACO <br>
    This is needed to implement ACO in the next step
 2. Implement ACO algorithm for TSP
    - should succesfully construct a route that visits each city and returns to the starting city